Asibul-40/OOP-concepts/OOP fundamental.md

 # OOP (Object-Oriented Programming) Fundamental
  Objects are simply referred as real world entities (paper, book, pen etc.) that we may use in our day-to-day lives. **Object-Orientated programming** is a procedure to design a program using couple of classes and objects.
 Some popular object-oriented languages are Java, C#, python, C++ etc.
  ## Advantages
- - Much faster & easier to execute.
+ - Much faster in terms of development purpose & easier to execute.
  - Have clear structure to design a solution.
  - Modular & scalable, as it maintains DRY (Don't Repeat Yourself) principle.
  ## OOPs in Java